 3. Integrate non-work activities

 In the move to remote work, employees lose out on social occasions like team lunches or after-work drinks.
-Grabbing a sandwich with a co-worker or a coffee with the team is a chance to catch-up, brainstorm problems, and socialize.
+Grabbing a sandwich with a co-worker or a coffee with the team is a chance to catch up, brainstorm problems, and socialize.
 Maintain these moments with remote workers through virtual coffee calls, water cooler chats, or after-hours events on Teams.
-Keep employees engaged and connected to boost motivation.
+Implement these into a wider employee engagement strategy to boost motivation.

 4. Encourage switch off

-No one can operate at 100% all of the time but in a remote work setting, it can be hard to switch off at the end of the day.
-If employees can’t physically leave their office, when home is now the office, they need new ways to separate the two.
-Some digital workplace tools, like Microsoft Teams, have recognized this and introduced virtual commutes and mindfulness to improve employee wellbeing.
+No one can operate at 100% all of the time but in a remote work setting, it can be hard to switch off at the end of the day especially when employees are bombarded by digital communications.
+So, if employees can’t physically leave their office, when their home is now the office, they need new ways to separate the two.

 Create guidelines for remote employees on when they are expected to be online.
 Encourage colleagues to respect these hours.
-Store these guidelines where employees can find them, like on the company intranet, and integrate into the employee onboarding process.
+Store these guidelines where employees can find them, like on the company intranet.
+These steps will help promote digital wellbeing.